1 The Role of Analytics in Accounting

 Descriptive analytics answers the question “what happened?”
 It involves summarizing historical data to understand past performance, identify trends, and describe the current state of affairs.
 Descriptive analytics is the foundation of most accounting work.
 When a financial analyst prepares a comparative income statement showing revenue by product line for the past four quarters, that is descriptive analytics.
 When an auditor stratifies accounts receivable by aging bucket to assess the adequacy of the allowance for doubtful accounts, that is also descriptive analytics.
 The tools of descriptive analytics include aggregation, grouping, sorting, filtering, and basic statistical measures such as totals, averages, and counts.

 In the context of this textbook, descriptive analytics appears most prominently in the Excel chapters (Part II) and the introductory SQL chapters (Part III).
-Students will build PivotTables that summarize sales by category and quarter, write SQL queries that calculate average order values by customer, and create Power BI dashboards that display key performance indicators.
+Students will build PivotTables that summarize Charles River sales revenue by item group and quarter using the SalesOrderLine table, write SQL queries that calculate average order values by customer, and create Power BI dashboards that display key performance indicators from the general ledger.
 These are all descriptive tasks, and they form the base on which more advanced analysis is built.

 Predictive analytics answers the question “what might happen?”
 It involves using historical data to make forecasts, estimate probabilities, and identify the factors that drive outcomes.
 Predictive analytics moves beyond describing the past to projecting the future.
 When a management accountant builds a regression model to forecast next quarter’s revenue based on historical trends, that is predictive analytics.
 When an auditor uses statistical analysis to set an expectation for an account balance and then compares the actual balance to the expectation as a substantive analytical procedure, that too involves prediction.
 The tools of predictive analytics include regression analysis, trend extrapolation, time series modeling, and classification techniques.

 In this textbook, predictive analytics appears in the modeling chapter of the Excel section (Chapter 7), in the intermediate SQL chapters where students use window functions for period-over-period analysis (Chapter 11), and in the Power BI chapters where DAX time intelligence functions enable rolling averages and year-over-year comparisons (Chapter 15).
-Students will build forecasting models, conduct sensitivity analyses, and set analytical expectations that mirror the procedures used in professional practice.
+Students will build forecasting models using Charles River sales data, conduct sensitivity analyses on manufacturing cost assumptions, and set analytical expectations that mirror the procedures used in professional practice.

 Prescriptive analytics answers the question “what should we do?”
 It involves using data analysis to recommend a course of action, often by optimizing an objective subject to constraints.
 Prescriptive analytics is the most advanced of the three types and is less common in current accounting practice than descriptive and predictive analytics, although it is growing.
 When a cost accountant uses Excel’s Solver tool to determine the optimal product mix that maximizes contribution margin given production capacity constraints, that is prescriptive analytics.
 When a tax advisor uses scenario modeling to recommend a filing strategy that minimizes a client’s tax liability across multiple jurisdictions, that also has prescriptive elements.